osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 await config.CreateTypeAsync(simpleType);
 ```

-When working outside of .NET, SDS client libraries are unavailable.
-The SdsType is defined using JSON and is posted to the OSIsoft Cloud Services endpoint.
+Note that client libraries are not available outside of .NET.
+The SdsType is defined using JSON and is posted on OSIsoft Cloud Services endpoint.

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Types/{typeId}